 Several commenters supported MSHA's proposal to eliminate the final order requirement.
 Some agreed with MSHA's conclusion that the existing regulation impedes MSHA's ability to use the POV enforcement tool in the manner intended by Congress.
 Some commenters stated that the final order requirement makes it impossible to use the POV tool to address serious current health and safety problems at mines.
 They stated that by the time a citation becomes final, the health and safety conditions at the mine may bear no relationship to what they were when the hazard was originally identified and cited.

 Commenters supporting elimination of the final order requirement stated that the plain language of the Mine Act and its legislative history do not require MSHA to rely on final orders when identifying a pattern of violations.
-These commenters stated that the language of the Mine Act and its legislative history support MSHA's decision to consider citations and orders as issued, rather than final orders, when determining whether a mine has demonstrated a pattern of S&S violations.
+These commenters stated that the language of the Mine Act and its legislative history support MSHA's decision to consider citations and orders as issued, rather Start Printed Page 5060than final orders, when determining whether a mine has demonstrated a pattern of S&S violations.
 The commenters cited portions of the legislative history where Congress made clear that it intended MSHA to use the pattern sanction simultaneously with other provisions of the Act when it is necessary to bring a mine into compliance.
 The commenters agreed with MSHA's conclusion that the final order requirement interferes with MSHA's ability to use the pattern sanction in conjunction with the Mine Act's other enforcement provisions.

 Based on Agency experience with the existing regulation, the final rule, like the proposal, includes all citations and orders issued by MSHA in the Agency's POV determination.
 This is consistent with the language, legislative history, and purpose of the Mine Act's POV provision.
 Section 104(e)(1) of the Mine Act states that an operator shall be given a POV notice—